jdowning/puppet-rbenv/README.md

     rbenv::gem { 'thor': ruby_version => '2.0.0-p247' }

 ## Testing
-You can test this module with rspec:
+You can run specs in  this module with rspec:

     bundle install
     bundle exec rake spec

+Or with Docker:

+    docker build -t puppet-rbenv .

 ## Vagrant